 |(left) The right branch, from the signpost|

-(middle) Further on, approaching the edge of Auchendennan Muir (after improvement)
+(middle) Further on, approaching the edge of Auchendennan Muir (before path improvement)

-(right) Following the path at the edge of the muir (after improvement).
+(right) Following the path at the edge of the muir (before path improvement)

 |(left) Emerging into a clearing, the start of a forestry track|